 Hellebores bear glossy, evergreen leaves and rose-like flowers which bloom in winter or early spring.
-Though they are commonly called a “rose,” they are not in the rose family.
-Actually, they are more closely related to peonies since both belong to the Ranunculus family.
+Though they are commonly called a “rose,” they are not in the rose family!
+Actually, they are more closely related to buttercups, since both belong to the Ranunculus family.

 Importantly, hellebores are resistant to deer and voles!

 This is a tale of two pretty hellebores:

 - Christmas Rose: This white-flowered hellebore (Helleborus niger) blooms in December in warmer climates.

 - Lenten Rose: This pinkish-purple hellebore (H. orientalis) generally blooms arounds Lent (late February into early March).

 The Christmas rose (Helleborus niger) will bloom from December through March.
 Snow may cover them up, but the flower buds and blooms will still be there when the snow melts!
 Their evergreen leaves look a little ratty after a long winter but they are soon replaced with fresh new ones.

 Tiny new buds emerge early in the spring as soon as they can break through the soil.